insysbio/LikelihoodProfiler.jl/joss/paper.md

 sol_param = solve(param_profile_prob, alg_integ, verbose=true)
 ```

 An alternative approach, implemented in `CICOProfiler`, estimates the confidence intervals (CI) endpoints directly — without reconstructing the full profile — by solving a constrained optimization problem [@Borisov2020].
 This method is often more efficient when only the CI is required.

 ```julia
 alg_cico = CICOProfiler(optimizer = :LN_NELDERMEAD, scan_tol = 1e-10)
 ```
-Users can get estimated confidence intervals using the `endpoints(sol_param)` function or visualize profile curves with `plot()`.
+Users can get estimated confidence intervals via `endpoints(sol_param)` and identifiability status via `retcodes(sol_param)`.
+Profile curves can be visualized using `Plots.jl` (`plot(sol_param)`) or exported as DataFrames.

 ![Parameter profiles](param_profiles.png)

 ![CICO profiles](cico_profiles.png)

 The same algorithms can also be applied to arbitrary functions of parameters.
-This generalization of profile likelihood concept [@Kreutz2012] is used to study model reparametrization or perform predictability analysis.
+This generalization of profile likelihood concept [@Kreutz2012] can be used to study model reparametrization or perform predictability analysis.
 This functionality is available within the same interface: users define functions of parameters and provide them as the third argument to the problem.
 As an illustration, we define a function that returns the observable value at selected time points:

 ```julia
 function pSTAT5A_rel_obs(x, p, t)